vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 in.

 ## Defaults
-_New: the `rotate` handler is now included in Version 4.10_

-With that in mind, here is the default configuration that WeeWX uses (Linux only; the defaults are slightly different for MacOS.
-See [below](#for-mac-users).)
+With that in mind, here is the default configuration that WeeWX uses:

 ```ini
 [Logging]